Zoom Fatigue is real. It’s the exhaustion you feel after hours and hours spent on video calls.

 Shut Your Cameras Off: Like with using speaker view, this method can help you eliminate some of that self-conscious exhaustion when it comes to seeing your own face and actions as you meet with someone else.
 We recommend that if you are the host, mentioning whether or not you will be using video during the call or just voice and giving others the option to choose what they’d like to do.
 You could say something like “I will have my video on but if you feel more comfortable with your camera turned off please feel free to do so.”
 By making those expectations clear, you can help reduce some of the anxiety your colleagues may have about video meetings.

 Try to Reduce the Amount of Calls: When in doubt, just stop.
 Well, stop as much as you can.
-There will always be meetings that could’ve been emails, and in order to save everyone some much needed energy in the midst of an already stressful situation (working from home in the midst of a pandemic), take a step back and consider whether you really need a meeting or whether you can just send out a nice email and wish your employees well in their remote working routines.
+There will always be meetings that could’ve been emails, and in order to save everyone some much needed energy.
+Take a step back and consider whether you really need a meeting or whether you can just send out a nice email and wish your employees well in their remote working routines.

 By Taylor J. Bye, Customer Engagement Specialist